davidakennedy/davidakennedy.com/_src/blog/2015-06-09-i-have-no-idea-what-the-hell-im-doing/index.md

   - Web Design
 ---

-Brad Frost talks about dealing with the uncertainty of the future on the Web as a designer or developer in [I Have No Idea What The Hell I'm Doing](https://www.youtube.com/watch?v=TzZuvEL6Lss).
+Brad Frost talks about dealing with the uncertainty of the future on the web as a designer or developer in [I Have No Idea What The Hell I'm Doing](https://www.youtube.com/watch?v=TzZuvEL6Lss).

 If you need it, there's a transcript on [Brad's site](http://bradfrost.com/blog/post/i-have-no-idea-what-the-hell-i-am-doing/).